4 Development

 3. Install the app-package with install()

-In the sections below, I’ll cover each function and my opinion about how it should be used when your Shiny app becomes an app-package.3
+In the sections below, I’ll cover each function and some opinions about how they should be used when your Shiny app transitions to an app-package.4

 install.packages("devtools")